Public speaking is a massive challenge. For many people, it’s the single most difficult and most terrifying thing they

 Matter – what you say

-- emphasise the most effective material for your target audience
+- Emphasise the most effective material for your specific target audience

-- make appeals to the intellect and the emotions
+- Make effective appeals to the intellect and the emotions (send out calls to the head and the heart).

 Manner – how you use your voice and your body

 If your presentation and delivery don’t allow you to project the authority and confidence that you feel, what you have to offer will fail to hit the mark.

 Here are just three tips related to Manner.
 They are outlined briefly here, and fully detailed in the book.

 1. The eyes have it